 T-Mobile Family Plans

 T-Mobile cares about family.
-That's why T-Mobile has family cell phone plans available.
-For one, T-Mobile allows the ability to add lines to its T-Mobile ONE plan.
-In fact, you can add more than nine lines to the plan.
+That's why T-Mobile focuses on family cell phone plans with the introduction of T-Mobile ONE.
+After all, T-Mobile allows the ability to add lines to its T-Mobile ONE postpaid plan.
+In fact, you can add up to 12 lines to the plan.

 Verizon Family Plans

 While T-Mobile's family plans stick out, it doesn't mean that Verizon doesn't care about families.
-In fact, the service simplifies families by integrating up to 10 additional lines to its New Verizon plans.
+In fact, the service simplifies family plans, which you can find more about here, by integrating additional lines to its New Verizon plans.
 All you need to do is select a plan and add lines to that plan.
 Simple!

 So when it comes to Verizon versus T-Mobile in the battle for family plans, who comes out on top?
-The point would have to go to T-Mobile, as it offers an unlimited plan for families.
-Sure, you gain an extra 2GB per line with Verizon, but it's hard to beat unlimited.
+The point would have to go to T-Mobile, as it offers an unlimited plan for families at a much cheaper rate than Verizon.

 T-Mobile vs Verizon Coverage

-T-Mobile and Verizon are always competing with each other in terms of coverage, but who has the better network?
+T-Mobile and Verizon are always competing with each other in terms of talk, text, and LTE coverage, but who has the better network?

-If you happen to live in an urban area, then T-Mobile has got you covered.
-T-Mobile will provide you with strong coverage and the fastest 4G LTE speed in the nation.
+If you happen to live in an urban area, then the T-Mobile LTE Network has got you covered.
+T-Mobile coverage is strong in urban and even many suburban areas, sporting the fastest 4G LTE speed in the east.
+However, it's 4G LTE upload and download speeds are not as fast as Verizon's on the western side of the United States.

-However, if you live in a rural area, then you will find T-Mobile's coverage in the location rather shoddy.
+With all that being said, if you live in a rural area, then you will find any form of T-Mobile coverage in the location rather shoddy.

 Verizon has the best coverage and reliability in the nation, covering 99 percent of the map.
 As mentioned in the overview, the coverage also blankets over remote areas.